ykwclare/ui-todo-tutorial/README.md

 **Automatic Deployment**

-Step 1: Create a new personal access code to allow Github actions to deploy on our behalf
+**Step 1**: Create a new personal access code to allow Github actions to deploy on our behalf
 * Go to personal profile setting and on the left navbar, click on _Developer settings_
 * Again on the left navbar, click on _Personal access tokens_
 * On the top, click on _Generate new token_